libbyschuknight/tid_til/tid.md

 # Today I Did

+##### 22 March 2016
+Today I have worked on getting my branches of three different things working with changes others have made.
+There has been an issue with backward compatibility and updating of gems and not of apps using gems.

 ##### 21 March 2016
 Today I have added specs for roles and parties.
-Creating pull requests and trying to make sense of how having different versions of our own gems.
-And when to merge master or not.
+Created pull requests and tried to make sense of how handle different versions of own gems when more than one person working on them and needing to merge.

 ##### 20 March 2016